qihangsun1998/qihangsun1998.github.io/index.md

 I am a CNRS postdoc at l'Université de Lille, Laboratoire Paul Painlevé, working with Dr. [Danylo Radchenko].

-I get my Ph.D. in Mathematics in 2024 at the University of Illinois, Urbana-Champaign (UIUC) under the supervision of Professor [Scott Ahlgren].
+I got my Ph.D. in Mathematics in 2024 at the University of Illinois Urbana-Champaign (UIUC) under the supervision of Professor [Scott Ahlgren].

 I completed my bachelor in Mathematics in 2019 at Xi'an Jiaotong University (XJTU) in China.